Vyral/carlos-gutierrez/_posts/2021-02-15-the-7-questions-buyers-need-to-ask.md

 **1\.
 How long has the home been on the market?** When looking at homes or comps, real estate agents should always check the history.
 Not only will the MLS tell us how long the house has been on the market but also how many times it’s been on it and at what price.
 This is a great indication of whether it’s priced correctly or if it’s been reduced a few times.

 **2\.
-What are the comparables?** You want to know what homes similar to this one in area and floorplan have sold, at what price, and how long they were on the market.
+What are the comparables?** You want to know what homes similar to this one in area and floorplan have sold for and how long they were on the market.
 You want to look at what price they started at and what they sold for.
 An agent should also look deeper into whether there were any concessions from the seller to the buyer.

 **3\.
 Are the sellers behind on their property taxes?** This will come up when you open the preliminary title report and when in escrow.
 Knowing this can give you leverage to possibly get a better deal.